guptaxvivek/guptaxvivek/README.md

 - 👋 Hi, I’m Vivek
 - 👀 I’m interested in Data Analysis
 - 🌑 I know Tableau, python and its various libraries which can help to analyse the data
+- ⭐ I know python libraries like scikit-learn, tensorflow for the machine learning tasks
 - 📫 EMAIL: gupta.vi2001@gmail.com